Rohan353/Vaccinati/README.md

 Downloads
 --------

+#### How to install:

+- Download and install the latest release of python from https://www.python.org/downloads/ (3.4 and later should be fine)
-Download the latest file under releases -
+- Download the latest stable file under releases - https://github.com/Rohan353/DIDI-2020/releases (do not use pre releases
+- Unzip the file and the program will be inside the 'code' folder

+#### Common Issues: